leeivana/rose-rocket/README.md

 Rose Rocket Assignment
 =====================
-App created with ReactJS that visualizes routes and driver position given a legID and percentage progress.
+App created with ReactJS, Fastify and Websockets helps visualize routes and driver position given a legID and percentage progress.

 ### Getting Started
 Fork and clone the respository